MOO MOO (MOOMOO) Price Prediction & Price Forecasts 2025, 2026, 2030, 2040, 2050 | MEXC Exchange

 MOO MOO Historical Price

-According to the latest data gathered on MOO MOO live price page, the current price of MOO MOO is 0USD.
-The circulating supply of MOO MOO(MOOMOO) is 999.88M MOOMOO , giving it a market capitalization of $426.37K.
+According to the latest data gathered on MOO MOO live price page, the current price of MOO MOO is 0.00040954USD.
+The circulating supply of MOO MOO(MOOMOO) is 999.88M MOOMOO , giving it a market capitalization of $408.48K.

 The MOO MOO Price Prediction Module is a user-friendly tool designed to help you estimate potential future prices of MOOMOO based on your own growth assumptions.
 Whether you're a seasoned trader or a curious investor, this module offers a simple and interactive way to forecast the token's future value.